3. Debian Developer's Duties¶

 A retired developer's account is marked as "emeritus" when the process in Retiring is followed, and "removed" otherwise.
 Retired developers with an "emeritus" account can get their account re-activated as follows:

-Get access to an alioth account (either by remembering the credentials for your old guest account or by requesting a new one as decribed at SSO Debian wiki page.
+Get access to an salsa account (either by remembering the credentials for your old guest account or by requesting a new one as described at SSO Debian wiki page.

 firstname.lastname@example.org further instructions.